Malaysia declares emergency to curb virus, shoring up government | Politics

 Malaysia declares emergency to curb virus, shoring up government

-Malaysia's king declared a nationwide state of emergency on Tuesday to curb the spread of COVID-19, a move that bolsters Prime Minister Muhyiddin Yassin's precarious hold on power and forestalls any attempt by opponents to force an early election.
+Malaysia's king declared a nationwide state of emergency on Tuesday to curb the spread of COVID-19, a move that the opposition decried as an attempt by Prime Minister Muhyiddin Yassin to retain control amid a power struggle.
 In a televised address on Tuesday, Muhyiddin said the parliament will be suspended for a stipulated period of time and that elections would not be held in the Southeast Asian nation during the emergency, which could last until Aug.
 1.

 "Let me assure you, the civilian government will continue to function.
 The emergency proclaimed by the king is not a military coup and curfew will not be enforced," Muhyiddin said in an attempt to dispel alarm over the measures.
-"I give my firm commitment that the general election will be held as soon as an independent special committee to be established declares that the COVID-19 epidemic has subsided or is fully under control and it is safe to hold elections," he added.
+Muhyiddin also gave his commitment that elections would be held as soon as it was safe to do so.

 The move should reduce, at least for now, some of the political uncertainty hovering over Muhyiddin since his unelected alliance came to power with a razor thin majority in March following the collapse of the previous coalition led by Malaysia's veteran leader Mahathir Mohamad.
 Some lawmakers in the ruling coalition have pulled support for the premier and have called for early elections, while opposition leader Anwar Ibrahim said last year that he had a majority to form a new government.

+In a statement, Anwar's coalition Pakatan Harapan accused Muhyiddin of using the pandemic to avoid a collapse of his administration and questioned the need for an emergency, saying existing laws were sufficient to tackle the virus' spread.
+"We also see the move to suspend parliament and state legislatures... as affecting checks and balance, inhibiting the nation's democracy and denying the people's voices," they said.

 The emergency declaration, which allows the Muhyiddin government to introduce laws without parliamentary approval, comes a day after the premier announced a nationwide travel ban and a 14-day lockdown in the capital Kuala Lumpur and five states.
 The healthcare system for the country of 32 million people was at a breaking point, the premier said.
-The number of new daily infections hit a record high last week, breaching the 3,000 mark.
-Total coronavirus cases passed 138,000 on Monday, with 555 deaths.
+The number of new daily infections hit a record high on Tuesday with 3,309 cases.
+Total coronavirus cases passed 141,000 with 559 deaths.

 Under the emergency, the military can be given powers to help carry out functions related to public health, he said, adding that the police can also be given extra powers.
 Economic activities will be unaffected, he said.

-Malaysia's benchmark share index fell as much as 1.6% after the emergency announcement.
+Malaysia's benchmark share index fell as much as 1.6% and the ringgit currency lost as much as 0.5% after the emergency announcement.
 'CRITICAL STAGE'

 Malaysia's economy took a hit from measures taken to curb the epidemic last year, posting its first economic contraction in over a decade in the second quarter of 2020.
 Economists warned the emergency and new lockdown measures will harder for the expected economic recovery to meet the government's 2021 growth target of 6.5-7.5%.